 As you can see the column width of C is exactly the same as column B (see the below image).

-6. Employing Format Painter to Copy Conditional Formatting
+6. Using Format Painter to Copy Excel Conditional Formatting for Multiple Cells

 We use Conditional Formatting with the below dataset.
 It saves a lot of time.
 Here, we have a worksheet where we highlighted the Project’s amount greater than $2000.